-While this kit is handy and easy to use, it comes at a higher price of about $440 to $450.
+While this kit is handy and easy to use, it comes at a higher price.
 The higher price is attributed to the heavy-duty printing press included in the kit.
 Keep in mind that the heavy press will also come with additional shipping costs.
-Overall, the kit was well received and has a rating of 4.1 out of 5.0 stars.

 Using a Screen Printing Kit Will Make Designing T-shirts a Breeze

 Screen printing at home might seem like a difficult task.
 After learning a little about using photosensitive emulsion, you might shy away from the whole idea.
 But we can promise it’s much easier than it looks.
 There are plenty of resources that will help you along the way and make learning how to screen print a breeze.

 Before you know it, you will be creating your designs and wearing them or giving them to friends and family.
 You don’t need to be a professional to make professional looking t-shirts.
 You might even be inspired to try it on different kinds of clothing.